cvxpy/cvxpy/doc/source/index.rst

 **News.**

-* In early 2022 we started moving CVXPY to semantic versioning.
+In early 2022 we started moving CVXPY to semantic versioning.
 Starting with CVXPY v1.2.0, we will assign version numbers following the specification at `semver.org <https://semver.org/>`_.
 This will result in us incrementing CVXPY's minor version number (the "x" in "CVXPY 1.x.y") much more often than before.
 Moving forward we will also make it a priority to differentiate between what is and is-not part of CVXPY's public API.
-* CVXPY v1.1.0 has been released.
-This version makes repeatedly canonicalizing :ref:`parametrized problems <dpp>` much faster than before, allows :ref:`differentiating the map <derivatives>` from parameters to optimal solutions, and introduces some new atoms.
-See :ref:`updates` for more information.

 .. _OSQP: https://osqp.org/